jenil04/intro-to-web3js/projects/Introduction to Web3.js/1.0.0/Auction Contract Setup/task.md

 ## Creating an Auction Contract

-We will first start by creating an auction contract, that we will later connect with a frontend using web3.js.
+Hey there!
+We will first start by creating an auction contract and

+For more detaisl on smart contract

 ### Implement the submitBid() function

 The `submitBid` function allows a bidder to enter the auction, and make a bid.

 In this task you will:
-- Add a `require` statement making sure that the minimum amount of bid must be 0.01 ether.
 - Initialize `bidders` and `bids` with the first participant for the auction (`msg.sender`).